Contributions & Influence

 Student Leadership and Giving Back

-I enjoy both giving back to the institutions that have helped me throughout the years, and non-profit institutions or initiatives in New York City.
-Some institutions I regularly volunteer, attend as a panelist or workshop professional, or contributor to a project are the City University of New York Borough of Manhattan Community College (CUNY BMCC), Urban Arts - Game Studio, Governor's Committee on Scholastic Achievement (GCSA), and New York University (NYU).
+I enjoy giving back to my community and non-profit institutions within New York City.
+Some institutions I regularly volunteer at, attend as a panelist/ workshop professional, or contributor to are the City University of New York Borough of Manhattan Community College (CUNY BMCC), Urban Arts - Game Studio (UA), Governor's Committee on Scholastic Achievement (GCSA), and New York University (NYU).

 New York University